ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 For each Conditional Endorsement Triple the Verifier compares the `stateful-environment-record` field in the triple against the ACS (see {{sec-match-one-se}}).

-If the stateful environment matches then the Verifier adds an Endorsement entry to the ACS (see {{sec-add-to-acs}}).
+If the stateful environment matches then the Verifier MUST add an Endorsement entry to the ACS (see {{sec-add-to-acs}}).
-The endorsement is created from the `environment-map` and the `measurement-values-map` field in the triple, and the authority which signed the tag containing the Conditional Endorsement Triple.
+The endorsement is created from the `environment-map` and the `measurement-values-map` field in the triple, plus the authority which signed the CoRIM file containing the Conditional Endorsement Triple.

 #### Processing Multi-Environment Conditional (MEC) Endorsement Triple

 For each MEC Endorsement Triple the Verifier compares each of the `stateful-environment-record` fields from the `cond` field in the triple against the ACS (see {{sec-match-one-se}}).

-If every stateful environment matches then the Verifier adds an Endorsement entry to the ACS (see {{sec-add-to-acs}}) for each `endorsed-triple-record` in the `endorsements` field.
+If every stateful environment matches then the Verifier MUST add an Endorsement entry to the ACS (see {{sec-add-to-acs}}) for each `endorsed-triple-record` in the `endorsements` field.
-Each endorsement is created from the `endorsed-triple-record` and the authority which signed the tag containing the MEC Endorsement Triple.
+Each endorsement is created from the `endorsed-triple-record` and the authority which signed the CoRIM file containing the MEC Endorsement Triple.

 #### Processing Conditional Endorsement Series Triple

-For each Conditional Endorsement Series Triple the Verifier matches the triple in two steps.
+For each Conditional Endorsement Series Triple the Verifier iterates over the `conditional-series-record`s within the triple, stopping if it finds a match.

-The first step compares the `stateful-environment-record` field in the triple against the ACS (see {{sec-match-one-se}}).
-If this matches then the Verifier performs the second step.
+For each iteration, the Verifier creates a temporary `stateful-environment-record` by merging the `stateful-environment-record` in the triple with the `refv` field in the `conditional-series-record`.
+It compares this temporary record against the ACS (see {{sec-match-one-se}}).

-The second step steps through the `conditional-series-record`s in order, comparing each of them against the ACS, using a temporary stateful environment created from the `environment-map` in step one and the `refv` field.
-The second step stops if a match is detected.

-If the second step matches then the Verifier adds an Endorsement entry to the ACS.
+If one of the temporary records matches then the Verifier MUST add an Endorsement entry to the ACS.
-This endorsement is created from the `environment-map` field in `stateful-environment-record`, the `endv` field from the match detected in the second step and the authority which signed the tag containing the Conditional Endorsement Series Triple.
+This Endorsement is created from the `environment-map` field in `stateful-environment-record`, the `endv` field from the `conditional-series-record` which matched and the authority which signed the CoRIM file containing the Conditional Endorsement Series Triple.

 #### Matching a stateful environment against the Accepted Claims Set {#sec-match-one-se}

 This section describes how a stateful environment is matched against an Accepted Claims Set entry.
 If any part of the processing indicates that the stateful environment does not match then the remaining steps in this section are skipped for that stateful environment.

-A stateful environment consists of an `environment-map` plus a `measurement-map` which are processed separately.

-The Verifier initializes its temporary "candidate entries" variable with all entries in the Accepted Claims Set (ACS) where the stateful enviromnment `environment-map` is a subset of the ACS `environment-map`.
+The Verifier initializes a temporary "candidate entries" variable with all entries in the Accepted Claims Set (ACS) where the stateful enviromnment `environment-map` is a subset of the ACS `environment-map`.

-If there are no candidate entries then the triple containing the stateful environment does not match.

 A stateful environment `environment-map` is a subset of an ACS entry `environment-map` if each field (for example `class`, `instance` etc.) which is present in the stateful environment `environment-map` is also present in the ACS entry, and the CBOR encoded field values in the stateful environment and ACS entry are binary identical.
 If a field is not present in the stateful environment `environment-map` then the presence of, and value of, the corresponding ACS entry field does not affect whether the `environment-map`s are subsets.

 Before performing the binary comparison, a Verifier SHOULD convert `environment-map` fields into a form which meets CBOR Core Deterministic Encoding Requirements {{-cbor}}.

-If the stateful environment contains an `authorized-by` field then the Verifier SHALL modify the candidate entries to remove entries whose `authorized-by` field does not contain one of the keys listed in the stateful environment `authorized-by` field (see {{sec-authorized-by}} for more details).
+If the stateful environment contains an `authorized-by` field then the Verifier SHALL remove all candidate entries whose `authorized-by` field does not contain one of the keys listed in the stateful environment `authorized-by` field (see {{sec-authorized-by}} for more details).

-If all candidate entries are discarded by this step then the stateful environment does not match.
+If there are no candidate entries then the triple containing the stateful environment does not match.

 The stateful environment entry is compared against each of the candidate entries.
-If none of the candidate entries matches the stateful environment entry then the stateful environment does not match.

-For each of the candidate entries, the Verifier SHALL iterate over the codepoints which are present in the `measurement-values-map` field (referred to as the "MVM codepoints" below) within the stateful environment `measurement-map`.
+For each of the candidate entries, the Verifier SHALL iterate over the codepoints which are present in the `measurement-values-map` field within the stateful environment `measurement-map`.
-Each of the codepoints present in the stateful environment is compared againt the candidate entry.
+Each of the codepoints present in the stateful environment is compared against the candidate entry.

-If any codepoint present in the stateful environment `measurement-values-map` doesn't match the same codepoint within the candidate entry then the stateful environment does not match.
+If any codepoint present in the stateful environment `measurement-values-map` does not match the same codepoint within the candidate entry `measurement-values-map` then the stateful environment does not match.

 If all checks above have been performed successfully then the stateful environment matches.
+If none of the candidate entries match the stateful environment entry then the stateful environment does not match.

-#### Matching a single codepoint in two measurement-value-maps {#sec-match-one-codepoint}
+#### Matching a single `measurement-values-map` codepoint {#sec-match-one-codepoint}

-The algorithm used to match the MVM codepoints is described in this section.
+The algorithm used to match the `measurement-values-map` codepoints is described in this section.
 The comparison performed depends on the value of the codepoint being compared and whether the `measurement-values-map` value associated with that codepoint is tagged.

 If the stateful environment `measurement-values-map` value is tagged with a CBOR tag {{-cbor}} then the Verifier MUST use the comparison algorithm associated with that tag.